certik/hermes2d/doc/src/tutorial.rst

 and so on.
 Then we define boundary conditions as usual.
 The weak formulation contains both volumetric and surface integrals.

-The Ord class in Hermes (see the file `forms.h
+The Ord class in Hermes (see the file `src/forms.h
 <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/forms.h>`_) provides
 an automatic parser of weak forms that is able to determine the integration orders for algebraic expressions.
 So, in order to define an integration order explicitly, one can